shentufoundation/mainnet/shentu-2/migration.md

 ## Upgrade Procedure

-__Note__: It is assumed you are currently operating a full-node running gaia v2.0.15 with v0.37.15 of the _Cosmos SDK_.
+__Note__: It is assumed you are currently operating a full-node running certik v1.4.0 with v0.39.1 of the _Cosmos SDK_.

-The version/commit hash of Gaia v2.0.15: `89cf7e6fc166eaabf47ad2755c443d455feda02e`
+The version/commit hash of certik v1.4.0: `331ac5bffc0f8bc3769ff7125f51b871cce58721`

 1. Verify you are currently running the correct version (v1.4.0) of _certikd_: